How to write a business plan: A step-by-step guide - Jobidea24

 The logic behind the lean startup plan is that any business plan can be broken down into nine parts.
 If you don't go into detail, describe each section at a high level that can be listed on one page.
 Compared to a traditional business plan, it offers more flexibility if your business changes rapidly.
 There are dozens of templates, but the most common ones are listed here.

-Here are the basic ingredients you need for a lean startup plan:
+Here are the essential ingredients you need for a lean startup plan:

-Customer relationships After deciding how you will communicate with your customers, think about the relationship you want to maintain with them.
-Will the relationship continue?
+Customer relationships After deciding how you will communicate with your customers, consider the relationship you want to maintain with them.
+Will it continue?
 Will you contact them personally or send an automated email?

 Additional Tips